godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 The entrypoint contract contains 3 parts:

-- **managing fund pool**: in order to let paymaster pre-deposit funds, entrypoint also acts as a fund pool.
-Paymaster transfer tokens to entrypoint, and entrypoint records every paymaster's deposit balance.
+- **managing fund pool**: In order to let Paymaster pre-deposit funds, Entrypoint also acts as a fund pool.
+When a paymaster transfer tokens to Entrypoint, Entrypoint records every paymaster's deposit balance.
 Entrypoint also has the ability to move the funds to block_producer after confirming that the paymaster is willing to sponsor the gas fee.
-- **validating and executing**: check if the paymaster is willing to sponsor one specific transaction, this involves calling the paymaster contract to get the validating result. if the result is good, the entrypoint is also responsible for actually executing this transaction, the execution is often related to some business logic of the application.
+- **validating and executing**: Check if the paymaster is willing to sponsor one specific transaction, this involves calling the paymaster contract to get the validating result.
+If the result is good, Entrypoint is also responsible for actually executing this transaction, the execution is often related to some business logic of the application.
-- **calculating and transferring**: after executing the transaction, the entrypoint will calculate how much gas fee the transaction costs, and take the responsive cost from the paymaster balance(deposit in the entrypoint's fund pool, remember?) to the block producer.
+- **calculating and transferring**: After executing the transaction, Entrypoint will calculate how much gas fee the transaction costs, and take the corresponding cost from the paymaster balance (deposited in Entrypoint fund pool, remember?) to the block producer.

 ### Workflow

-When a user signs a gasless transaction, the transaction is not only with 0 gas price but also supposed to call the Entrypoint contracts with a call data that specifies what they really want to do.
-That call data uses a data structure named `UserOperation` and it contains info like the real gas price that the sponsor is paying, the paymaster contract address, the real target contract that the user is calling, etc.
+When a user signs a gasless transaction, the transaction is not only with 0 gas price but also supposed to call Entrypoint contract with a call data explaining what they really want to do.
+That call data uses a data structure named `UserOperation` and it contains information like the real gas price that the sponsor will pay, the paymaster contract address, the real target contract that the user is calling, etc.

 ```solidity
 struct UserOperation {